-PUB LIC SERVICES & INFRASTRU JCTURE ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority Public Services & Infrastructure Goal 2 best possible e condition in order to support ital equipment will l the provision of se new growth or othe rvices to the n the PSI-2.1 Town Facilities Management Planning Medium \$\$ Intermediate TC No Progress High Frank Welch (former DPW director) indicate maintaining these building assets. d that there is a list o of town owned buildings, but ther e is not a structured plan for managi ng or RECOMMENDATIONS: Recommend that the likely timeframe and anticipated cost. e town do an asset m anagement rev riew for each prop erty to identify forese eeable maintena nce needs, their PSI-2.2 Capital Equipment Replacement Planning High Policy Short TC, FC No Progress High There is no replacement planning per se; as going forward.
+PUB PUBLIC SERVICES & INFRASTRUCTURE ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority Public Services & Infrastructure Goal 2 Municipal buildings, infrastructure and capital equipment will be maintained best possible condition in order to support the provision of services to the community and to stand ready to adapt to new growth or other demands.
+PSI-2.1 Town Facilities Management Planning Medium \$\$ Intermediate TC No Progress High Frank Welch (former DPW director) indicated that there is a list of town owned buildings, but there is not a structured plan for managing or maintaining these building assets.
+RECOMMENDATIONS: Recommend that the likely timeframe and anticipated cost. erty to identify forese eeable maintena nce needs, their PSI-2.2 Capital Equipment Replacement Planning High Policy Short TC, FC No Progress High There is no replacement planning per se; as going forward.
 That could be a step toward repl Administrator h nas indicated that capital budgets will b e prepared with the budget cycle RECOMMENDATIONS: See item PSI-2.1 above ve PSI-2.3 Street Maintenance Planning Medium \$ Short TC, PWC No Progress Medium Street repairs done as needed.
 No develope maintained (typically after prompting by the tow • ?) of the princip oal roadways in the e town are actually st ate owned, and state RECOMMENDATIONS: Suggest that on a reg and sidewalk repair needs, and projection of the PSI-2.4 Develop a Space Needs Analysis Low \$ - \$\$ Long TC No Progress Low Not done.